FRC900/scouting-site/README.md

 * uuh the entire data/analytics section (coming next)
 * Backend for logging in, logging out, registering.
 * Enable authentication and implment specific access requirements
+* Ability to factor in the influence of previous competitions